 In some cases, that may be the best course of action.
-But we would encourage teams to identify “low hanging fruit,” or areas where they can make some relatively minor changes that will have major impact.
+But we would encourage teams to identify “low hanging fruit,” or areas where they can make some relatively minor changes that will have a major impact.

 For example, it’s always a good idea to review and clean up your database.
 One of our clients had a new leadership team, so there were a lot of changes going on.
 The new leadership team was planning on making major changes to their data structure - a valuable project, but one that was going to take months.
-So in order to make some incremental progress we helped them standardize a few basic fields in their current database.
+So in order to make some incremental progress, we helped them standardize a few basic fields in their current database.

 This helped make segmentation more effective in the interim period, plus it helped set the stage for the larger data project since those fields needed to be standardized regardless of the data model.
 It was a relatively “small” project, but it added a lot of value.

 Change is going to happen.
-Try to stay focused on the things you can solve so you can continue to making incremental progress until your organization has more clarity and is ready to focus on the larger, strategic projects.
+Try to stay focused on the things you can solve so you can continue to make incremental progress until your organization has more clarity and is ready to focus on the larger, strategic projects.

 2. Organizational Complexity

-Some companies are large and complex, with a multitude of business units and over hundreds of products.
+Some companies are large and complex, with a multitude of business units and hundreds of products.
 Technology’s promise of “it’s so simple” may seem impossible given the complexity of your organization.

 There are a few different challenges this can bring, as well as possible solutions.
 Here, we’ll tackle a couple of them.

 First, some companies might wrestle with how to deploy technology platforms across their organization.
 For some, a model that gives each business unit as much freedom and flexibility is best.
-For example, one organization we worked with standardized on a single marketing automation platform (MAP), but each regional business unit had their own instance of the MAP.
-This allowed each team to develop their own data model, scoring programs, nurture paths, web analytics, etc.
+For example, one organization we worked with standardized on a single marketing automation platform (MAP), but each regional business unit had its own instance of the MAP.
+This allowed each team to develop its own data model, scoring programs, nurture paths, web analytics, etc.

-For other organizations a centralized model is more efficient.
+For other organizations, a centralized model is more efficient.
 In these models, all business units and regions share a single instance of the technology platform.
-Global governance is established and each team needs to adhere to those guidelines.
+Global governance is established, and each team needs to adhere to those guidelines.